 It’s easy to brush off early signs as typical aging issues.
 But, if several symptoms occur together, it’s best to see your primary care provider right away.

-Alzheimer’s disease is a specific brain disease that slowly causes issues with thinking and memory.
+Alzheimer’s disease, on the other hand, is a specific neurodegenerative condition and is the most common cause of dementia, particularly among older adults.
+It is a specific brain disease that slowly causes issues with thinking and memory.
 It causes brain cells and connections between brain cells to die.

 Early signs of Alzheimer’s

-The most common early symptom of Alzheimer’s is memory loss that begins to affect daily activities.
+The most common early symptom of Alzheimer’s is memory loss, which begins to affect daily activities.
 People might start asking the same question repeatedly.